A review of 16 top Q&As You MUST Know by ➪ Boca Raton ➪

 More than likely, yes.
 Prior convictions will increase your offense status.

-What do I need to know before hiring a West Palm Beach Grand Theft Attorney: F.S.
-812.014?It is imperative that you understand all of your legal options before you begin a trial for Grand Theft, because there are so many defenses and various punishments.
-The convictions and punishments for a grand theft charge largely depend on the worth of the objects allegedly stolen.
+Before hiring a Grand Theft Attorney, what do I need to know about F.S.
+812.014?It is imperative that you understand all of your legal options before you begin a trial for grand theft because there are so many defenses and various punishments.
+The convictions and sentences for a grand theft charge largely depend on the value of the objects allegedly stolen.

-When the property is worth between $20k and $99,999, the charge is second degree grand theft.
-Second degree grand theft is a second degree felony, which is a maximum 15 years in prison and up to $10k in fines.
+The charge is second-degree grand theft when the property is worth between $20,000 and $99,999.
+Second-degree grand theft is a second-degree felony, which carries a maximum sentence of 15 years in prison and up to $10k in fines.

-If stolen items are worth between $300 and $19,999, the charge is third degree grand theft.
-This is a third degree felony, and also is added if the stolen property is a firearm, automobile, and various other items.
-The sentence for a third degree felony is -5 year jail sentence and $5k fine.
+The charge is third-degree grand theft if stolen items are worth between $300 and $19,999, which is a third-degree felony.
+Third-degree grand theft is also if the stolen property is a firearm, automobile, or other items.
+The sentence for a third-degree felony is a five-year jail sentence and a $5,000 fine.

-As mentioned above, there are various defenses to a grand theft charge, it is possible to get the necessary help in order to maintain your current lifestyle.
+As mentioned above, there are various defenses to a grand theft charge.
+It is possible to get the necessary help to maintain your current lifestyle.

 Is grand theft always a felony?

 Because of the high value of the property allegedly stolen, grand theft is always a felony charge.
-There are also varying levels of the felony charge, depending on the value, what the property stolen is, and many other variables.
+There are also varying levels of the felony charge, depending on the value, the property stolen, and many other variables.

-What sort of defenses would a good West Palm Beach Theft Attorney use for a Grand Theft charge?
+What defenses would a good West Palm Beach Theft Attorney use for a Grand Theft charge?

-It must be proven that you had an intent to take something that you knew belonged to someone else, and you had not rights to it.
-Also, it must be proven that you did not have consent from the owner of the property to take or use the property or object.
+The State must demonstrate that you intended to take something that you knew belonged to someone else and had no right to take it.
+Also, the State must prove that you did not receive consent from the property owner to take or use the property or object.
 Contact an experienced theft attorney to learn all of your options.

-I don’t think the object that was allegedly taken was worth what the owner said it was, how can a West Palm Beach Theft Attorney fight it?
+I don’t think the allegedly taken object was worth what the owner said it was.
+How can a Theft Attorney fight it?

-The value of the item is given by the market value of the item at the time that it was stolen; the value of the item when it was bought has no impact on the trial.
-For example, if the item was $1,000 when it was purchased, and at the time of the alleged theft its market value was $500, then the property is deemed worth $500.
+The market value of the item gives the value of the item at the time someone stole it, and the value of the item, when bought, has no impact on the trial.
+For example, if the item was worth $1,000 when someone purchased it, and at the time of the alleged theft, its market value was $500, then the property is deemed worth $500.

-What should I know before hiring a West Palm Beach Carjacking Attorney for Carjacking: F.S.
+What should I know before hiring a Carjacking Attorney for Carjacking: F.S.
 812.133+?Carjacking charge is a crime of violence.
-Carjacking is essentially the use of force, threat, or violence to take a motor vehicle from a person.
+Carjacking is using force, threat, or violence to take a motor vehicle from a person.

-Carjacking is a level 7 offense, first degree felony.
+Carjacking is a level 7 offense, a first-degree felony.
 According to the Florida Criminal Punishment Code, the minimum

-The use of a firearm or other deadly weapon during a carjacking seriously enhances the possible punishments, pushing the charge to a level 9 offense.
+Using a firearm or other deadly weapon during a carjacking seriously enhances the possible punishment, pushing the charge to a level 9 offense.
 According to the Florida Criminal Punishment Code, the minimum sentence you will receive is 48 months in prison if found guilty or convicted, and you have zero (0) priors.

-There are defenses to a carjacking charge, and the best course of action is to contact a skilled Theft Attorney knowledgeable in carjacking case law.
-I have resolved many carjacking cases to lessor offenses, including grand theft auto.
+There are defenses to a carjacking charge, and the best course of action is to contact a skilled theft attorney knowledgeable in carjacking case law.
+I have resolved many carjacking cases to lesser offenses, including grand theft auto.

 What is False Verification of Ownership: F.S.
 538.4?False verification of ownership charge usually occurs at pawn shops or gold dealers, wherein sellers are required to verify that they are the owners of the property being pawned or sold.
-Often times, stolen items are pawned in order to get quick cash on items that were taken.
-Pawn shops have managed to buy and sell in stolen property for years with complete immunity, wherein the person pawning/selling items are arrested.
+Often, someone will pawn stolen items for quick cash.
+Pawn shops manage to buy and sell stolen property with complete immunity while the State arrests those pawning or selling the items.

 What evidence does the State Attorney need to prove a “False Verification of Ownership” charge?

-Usually the signed pawn slip is sufficient evidence to support a conviction, assuming that an employee of the pawnshop testifies to the contents of the slip.
-Above the signature line is an oath that the seller makes that he/she owns the property and that the property is not stolen.
-The pawn slip also requires a fingerprint, usually the thumb, of the seller.
-Thus, the identity of the seller can be easily established.
+Usually, the signed pawn slip is sufficient evidence to support a conviction, assuming that an employee of the pawnshop testifies to the contents of the slip.
+Above the signature line is the seller’s oath that they own the property and it is theirs.
+The pawn slip also requires the seller’s fingerprint, usually the thumb.
+Thus, the State can quickly identify the seller.

 What is Theft of Lost or Abandoned Property: F.S.
 705.102?Finders keepers, loser’s weepers?
 Not according to the Florida Legislature.
 In the State of Florida, it “…is unlawful for any person who finds any lost or abandoned property to appropriate the same to his or her own use or to refuse to deliver the same when required…” s.705.102(3).

 This odd crime probably makes all of us criminals.
-According to this law, if you find a book, a hubcap, or a piece of used furniture, on the side of the road, the object having been abandoned by its former owner, and you pick up the item and take it home, you are a thief, having committed an act that Florida law calls theft.
+According to this law, if you find a book, a hubcap, or a piece of used furniture, on the side of the road, something someone abandons, and you pick up the item and take it home, you are a thief, having committed an act that Florida law calls theft.

-This law was probably passed for the purpose of prosecuting true thieves who, when apprehended, claim they “found”
+This likely purpose of the law is to prosecute true thieves who, when apprehended, claim they “found”

 the objects that, in fact, they had stolen.
-But the absurd consequence of adopting such a law is that it criminalizes the common, innocent conduct of acquiring an object that another has clearly abandoned, exemplified in the maxim that “one man’s trash is another man’s treasure.”
+But the absurd consequence of adopting such a law is that it criminalizes the ordinary, innocent conduct of acquiring an object that another has abandoned, exemplified in the maxim that “one man’s trash is another man’s treasure.”

 What are the penalties for theft of lost or abandoned property?

-- If the value of the lost or abandoned property is less than $300, the crime is considered petit theft, a misdemeanor, punishable by a term of probation up to a term if incarceration in the county jail.
+- Suppose the value of the lost or abandoned property is less than $300.
+In that case, the crime is petit theft, a misdemeanor, punishable by a term of probation up to a period of incarceration in the county jail.

 - If the value of the lost or abandoned property is worth more than $300, it is considered grand theft.
 Florida law classifies grand theft as a felony.
 A defendant convicted of this offense is subject to penalties ranging from probation up to a term of years in state prison.
-The potential sentence is determined according to the value of the property lost or abandoned
+The State determines potential sentences according to the value of the property lost or abandoned

-What typical defenses really good West Palm Beach Theft Attorney use for a Theft Of Lost Or Abandoned Property charge?
+What typical defenses would a good Theft Attorney use for a Theft of Lost or Abandoned Property charge?

-If the lost or abandoned object is considered to have no value, it is, as a consequence, considered “trash.”
+If the lost or abandoned object has no value, it is, as a consequence, considered “trash.”
 And it is impossible to steal trash.

-What should I know about Theft of State Funds (F.S.
-206.56) before hiring a Theft Attorney?According to Florida law, Theft of State Funds occurs when a person, “…knowingly obtains or uses, or endeavors to obtain or use, taxes collected pursuant to this chapter, with the intent, either temporarily or permanently, to deprive the state of a right to the funds or a benefit therefrom, or appropriate the funds to his or her own use or to the use of any person not entitled thereto, commits theft of state funds.”
+Before hiring a Theft Defense Attorney, what should I know about Theft of State Funds (F.S.
+206.56)?According to Florida law, Theft of State Funds occurs when a person,”… knowingly obtains or uses, or endeavors to obtain or use, taxes collected pursuant to this chapter, with the intent, either temporarily or permanently, to deprive the State of a right to the funds or a benefit therefrom, or appropriate the funds to his or her own use or to the use of any person not entitled thereto, commits theft of state funds.”

-In simpler words, Theft of State Funds occurs when, without consent, a person, intentionally deprives the state of Florida, directly or indirectly, of tax money.
+Theft of state funds occurs when, without consent, a person intentionally deprives the State of Florida, directly or indirectly, of tax money.

-What defenses will a skilled West Palm Beach Theft Attorney use for a Theft of State Funds charge?
+What defenses will a skilled Theft Attorney use for a Theft of State Funds charge?

-In Florida, the law requires the government to present legal, unimpeachable proof that the defendant possessed a genuine intent to unlawfully take money from the state and to use such funds for personal reasons.
-Consequently, if the State cannot prove the defendant intended to unlawfully take such money, the prosecution will fail.
+In Florida, the law requires the government to present legal, unimpeachable proof that the defendant had a genuine intent to unlawfully take money from the State and use such funds for personal reasons.
+Consequently, the prosecution will fail if the State cannot prove the defendant intended to take such money unlawfully.
 Similarly, because the law requires personal use of the funds, it is unlikely the government could successfully prosecute someone working in the capacity of an accountant.

 What are the penalties for theft of state funds?

-- Theft of $300 to $20,000, a third degree felony, is punishable by penalties ranging from a term of probation up to 5 years in state prison.
+- Theft of $300 to $20,000, a third-degree felony, is punishable by penalties ranging from a term of probation to up to 5 years in state prison.